-- a.
-If a protocol is a Client/Master, there is a Network Bitmap Status that is provided.
-Since a Client/Master may be trying to communicate with multiple devices on the network, it may be beneficial to know if a Server/Slave device is down.
-By using this Network Bitmap Status you can expose the connection statuses of individual devices. - b.
-0x00000002 shows that only device 2 is connected - c.
-0x00000003 shows that only devices 1 and 2 are connected - d.
-0x00000004 shows that only device 3 is connected a.
-There are two Statuses provided, one for each protocol.
-This gives access to the overall status of that Protocol.
-Each Bit has its own meaning as follows:
+a) If a protocol is a Client/Master, there is a Network Bitmap Status that is provided on the Diagnostics Info page under the Variables section.

+- b) Since a Client/Master may be trying to communicate with multiple devices on the network, it may be beneficial to know if a Server/Slave device is down.
+By using this Network Bitmap Status, you can expose the connection statuses of individual devices.
+Values shown are in HEX. - i) 0x00000002 shows that only device 2 is connected - ii) 0x00000003 shows that only devices 1 and 2 are connected - iii) 0x0000001f shows that all 5 devices are connected (shown in image above) - c) There are multiple ways to map the NetBmpStat.